Autism Spectrum Disorder (ASD) Resource Material

 Seesaw Online Learning Platform

 Limerick Education Centre has partnered with EDNIP (Embracing Diversity, Nurturing Integration, Learning for Life Project) to support parents and children access the Seesaw learning platform through accessible video tutorials.
-The aim of these videos is to empower parents and children access learning within the home and improve engagement between school and home during this time.
+The aim of these videos is to empower Parents/Guardians and children access learning within the home and improve engagement between school and home during this time.
 You can access the various videos here.

 The Ark @ Home